 TWENTY YEARS BEFORE

-Femi, having had degrees in Sociology and Psychology, had been working for one non-governmental organization or the other and also one Governmental Social Welfare Service or the other, rendering welfare services wherever his mind wandered to give hand: to the homeless, sick, sponsorship of the wrongfully imprisoned in order to attain freedom, and many more.
-He has accomplished more self-giving in social services and charity at this age than anyone Uche knew; and it was easy to walk out and into any employment without riding on his father’s influence but an innate genuineness, intelligence, and no doubt, the accompanying grace was what made him irresistible to employers.
+Femi, having had degrees in Sociology and Psychology, had been working for one non-governmental organization or the other and also one Governmental Social Welfare Service or the other, rendering his services wherever his mind wandered to give it: to the homeless, sick, sponsoring to release the wrongfully imprisoned, and many more.
+He has accomplished more self-giving in social services and charity at this age than anyone Uche knew; and it was easy to walk out and into any employment without riding on his father’s influence but an innate genuineness, intelligence, and no doubt, the accompanying glide-grace in his walk, was what made him charming and irresistible to employers.
 And he appeared not to be conscious of this favour haloed about him.
 He seemed to care nothing about living in affluence, because whatever he earned, he gave out to anyone and to many in need, even to him, Uchenna – his friend, yet he did not lack.
 He always had one asset or the other from his inheritance to sell and then give the returns to some greater need and cause.
 He did not want for himself, but only for others in need whenever he begged for help.
 ‘Why didn’t he just join the Priesthood?’
 Uchenna thought.

 It was this begging from his new political associates that had become an embarrassment to Uchenna.
 These associates tried to induce Femi into their league, but they realized that he was simply a jolly good fellow who was not ashamed to solicit for assistance for the poor, and could neither be maneuvered nor constricted into a conclave like theirs.
 Femi was a friend to all and an enemy to none; not even his enemies.
 He did not care to know the enemy, but he knew them.
 Yes, he related well with them – these associates, but his presence humbled them, demeaning their arrogance.
 He made them see themselves for who they were, devils before a saint.